marcusyatim/M-M-deploy/README.md

 1. `Dockerfile`: Contains all the commands to call on the command line to assemble the Docker image.
 2. `heroku.yml`: A manifest to define the Heroku app
-3. `requirements.txt: Dependencies and libraries to install.
+3. `requirements.txt`: Dependencies and libraries to install.

 ### Data